lan13005/Information-Theory/docs/information_and_entropy/stat_mech.md

 ---
 title: Connection to Statistical Mechanics
 layout: home
-parent: Information Theory
+parent: Information and Entropy
-nav_order: 1
+nav_order: 2
 ---

 ## From Statistical Mechanics to Information Theory